Ways of scaling software architecture, applications and systems - updated 2025

 Combine them

 At all times of development it is important to keep scaling in mind.
 You do not have to choose one of the above.
-I believe you should aim at being able to use 2 of them, but I have rarely seen applications scaled by all 3 of them, as this is at most times unnecessary.
+They can all be combined for different benefits.

 Scaling is not everything